CorpGlory/grafana-graph-panel/README.md

 Webpack copy of [Grafana default panel](http://docs.grafana.org/features/panels/graph/).
 Now you can make your plugins based on graph panel and hack it easier.

-Work only on Grafana versions >= V5.0.1
+Works only on Grafana versions >= V5.0.1

 # Build